shaimaa-hshalaby/javasript_Guide/03-JS_Functions/README.md

 ### Function Expression

-Another way to create a function is as an expression by assigning it to a variable.
+Another way to create a function is as an expression by assigning it to a variable passed as arguments to other functions, and returned as values from functions.
 This is known as a function expression.

 ```javascript
 const greet = function(name) {